lindseysim/templatize/README.md

 * [Evaluation of "truthiness"](#section-value-evaluation).
 Mustache reads `0` as false when evaluating a section whereas Templatize treats 0 as a valid value.
 * Repeating section:
-    * Templatize requires repeating section to be an array of objects.
-In Mustache, an array of flat values can be rendered within a repeating section with `{{.}}`.
-    * Mustache treats template code within a repeating section as scoped within (not requiring dot notation to grab an element within that section).
+    * Mustache treats template code within a repeating section as scoped within (not requiring dot notation to grab values from each list item within that section).
 Templatize still uses dot notation to grab data within a repeating section.
     * Functions called within a repeating section are given the `this` context of the item in the repeating section.

 Functional differences include:

+* Templatize does not implement caching of templates, all templates are parsed and render at call.
 * Templatize has no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this).
 * Templatize currently has no support for custom delimiters.